 (b) Specifies the actions that you will take against employees for violating that prohibition; and

-(c) Lets each employee know that, as a condition of employment under any award, he or she:
+(c) Lets each employee know that, as a condition of employment under any award, the employee:

 (1) Will abide by the terms of the statement; and

-(2) Must notify you in writing if he or she is convicted for a violation of a criminal drug statute occurring in the workplace and must do so no more than five calendar days after the conviction.
+(2) Must notify you in writing if the employee is convicted for a violation of a criminal drug statute occurring in the workplace and must do so no more than five calendar days after the conviction.

 § 182.210 To whom must I distribute my drug-free workplace statement?